 The School participates in federal financial aid programs (Title IV).
 For students who withdraw and have received Title IV financial assistance the Federal Return of Title IV Funds calculation (R2T4) will be completed first and applicable funds returned.
 Returned funds will reduce the financial aid payments received on behalf of the student, before applying the institutional refund policy, to determine whether the student is owed a refund or if a balance is owed to the School.
-If a balance is owed to the School, the student will have to make arrangements to pay it.
+If a balance is owed to the School, payment in full must be made in order to receive a transcript.